-4. Exhorting Christians to go on following Christ despite pain The previous form of encouragement applies to Christians who have been "struck down."
-This applies to Christians who are walking/serving, but are now fatigued or encountering stiffer opposition than they expected.
-It is almost the transition toward admonition because there is a tone of the imperative or command associated with it.
-When MARATHON RUNNERS hit the "wall," having loved ones urge them on helps them finish the race.
-Likewise, when we hit "walls," we need others to encourage us to press on and not quit.
 (Heb.
-12:11-13) All discipline for the moment seems not to be joyful, but sorrowful; yet to those who have been trained by it, afterwards it yields the peaceful fruit of righteousness.
+12:1,11-13) Therefore, since we have so great a cloud of witnesses surrounding us, let us also lay aside every encumbrance and the sin which so easily entangles us, and let us run with endurance the race that is set before us . . .
+All discipline for the moment seems not to be joyful, but sorrowful; yet to those who have been trained by it, afterwards it yields the peaceful fruit of righteousness.
 12 Therefore, strengthen the hands that are weak and the knees that are feeble, 13 and make straight paths for your feet, so that the limb which is lame may not be put out of joint, but rather be healed.